-Electrochemical marking and etching – easy and convenient way to mark / etch stainless steel
+Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 Metal Marking and Etching – Is there a difference?

-Marking and etching are often used interchangeably to describe two similar metal branding operations.
+Terms such as 'marking' and 'etching' are often used interchangeably to describe two similar metal branding operations.

-However, there is a slight difference between the two processes.
+However, there is a slight but significant difference between the two processes.
 This should be taken into consideration when choosing the proper equipment for your application.

 - Marking creates a dark imprint on the metal surface without changing its upper layer.
 Thus, the darkened color tone of the surface is the only change that occurs as a result of this process.